noradno/global_public_goods/README.md

 In addition to sector codes, we have used the OECD Rio markers for Climate Change Adaptation, Climate Change Mitigation, and Biodiversity.
-These are activities not already included using the sector codes. - Activities with Climate change adaptation as a principal objective is included as tackling consequences of global challenges. - Activities with Climate change mitigation as a principal objective is included as GPG promting GPGs - Activities with Bio-diversity as principal objective in sector 41010 General Environmental Protection is included as GPG promotion.
+These are activities not already included using the sector codes.

+- Activities with Climate change adaptation as a principal objective is included as tackling consequences of global challenges.

+- Activities with Climate change mitigation as a principal objective is included as promoting GPGs

+- Activities with Bio-diversity as principal objective in DAC sector 41010 General Environmental Protection is included as GPG promotion.

 In <a href="#fig-2" class="quarto-xref">Figure 2</a> and
 <a href="#fig-3" class="quarto-xref">Figure 3</a>, we have created